ignacioalvmar/ignacioalvmar.github.io/_publications/2024-inside-out-emotion-garage-vol-v.md

 citation: 'Ignacio Alvarez et al..
 (2024).
 Inside Out: Emotion GaRage Vol. V. Adjunct Proceedings of the 16th International Conference on Automotive User Interfaces and Interactive Vehicular Applications.'
 ---

-Published in *Adjunct Proceedings of the 16th International Conference on Automotive User Interfaces and Interactive Vehicular Applications*, 2024
+Published in *'Adjunct Proceedings of the 16th International Conference on Automotive User Interfaces and Interactive Vehicular Applications'*, 2024

 ## Abstract